-ChEESE participates in the SIAM Conference on Mathematical & Computational Issues in the Geosciences (GS21) by organising one minitutorial and one minisymposium at the event.
+ChEESE participates in the SIAM Conference on Mathematical & Computational Issues in the Geosciences (GS21) by organising one minitutorial and organising and presenting in one minisymposium at the event.

 Alice-Agnes Gabriel and Carsten Uphoff (LMU) present a minitutorial titled "High-Performance Computing for Computational Seismology and Earthquake Physics" on 22 June 2021 at 4:50 PM - 6:50 PM.

 About the minitutotial: